WE HAVE REACHED the end of ‘Abdu’l-Bahá’s sixth month in North America. Let’s look back at some of the highlights of the past thirty days.

 ‘Abdu’l-Bahá left Chicago on September 18, 1912, for the first leg of a nearly two thousand mile trek to California.
 Joining his entourage was a university student, Saichiro Fujita, whom we met five days earlier when the young man dangled from a lamp post.
 The group began its arduous journey across the nation, passing through Minneapolis and Omaha, before paying a visit to the home of the “Great Commoner” — William Jennings Bryan — in Lincoln, Nebraska.

-Having reached Denver, Colorado, ‘Abdu’l-Bahá spoke at Nona Lovell Brooks’s Divine Science Church, a center of the New Thought movement, which we discussed in A Deceptively Simple Metaphor.
-He also spent an hour with journalist Alice Rohe in Drinking Tea With “The Girl From Kansas”.
+Having reached Denver, Colorado, ‘Abdu’l-Bahá spoke at Nona Lovell Brooks’s Divine Science Church, a center of the New Thought movement, which we discussed in “The World is a School”.
+He also spent an hour with journalist Alice Rohe in Drinking Tea with “The Girl from Kansas”.
 As ‘Abdu’l-Bahá continued on to Salt Lake City, the interracial marriage of Louise Mathew and Louis Gregory took place in New York — a marriage he had helped set in motion.

-On Day 171, in ‘Abdul’-Bahá Crosses The Continental Divide, we traced his seventeen-hour train voyage from Denver to Glenwood Springs, where he visited the hot springs and took in the fresh mountain air.
-On September 29, ‘Abdu’l-Bahá reached the capital of Utah during The Biggest Week In The History Of Salt Lake City.
-He witnessed a bold display of American industriousness, and on the train ride to San Francisco two days later was inspired to write a letter to Agnes Parsons in ‘Abdu’l-Bahá Argues The Importance Of The Rural Economy.
+On Day 171, in ‘Abdul’-Bahá Crosses the Continental Divide, we traced his seventeen-hour train voyage from Denver to Glenwood Springs, where he visited the hot springs and took in the fresh mountain air.
+On September 29, ‘Abdu’l-Bahá reached the capital of Utah during The Biggest Week in the History of Salt Lake City.
+He witnessed a bold display of American industriousness, and on the train ride to San Francisco two days later was inspired to write a letter to Agnes Parsons in Economic Begins with the Farmer.

 October 8, 1912, was A Most Extraordinary Day — ‘Abdu’l-Bahá spoke to an audience of two thousand in Palo Alto in the morning, and the day had just begun.
-We covered this talk in ‘Abdu’l-Bahá’s Landmark Address At Stanford University.
+We covered this talk in ‘Abdu’l-Bahá Speaks at Stanford University.